scala/scala3/docs/_docs/reference/contextual/derivation.md

   - and where the compiler can generate a `Mirror` type class instance for each child case.

-The `Mirror` type class definition is as follows:
+The `scala.deriving.Mirror` type class definition is as follows:

 ```scala
 sealed trait Mirror: